tomoya-sasaki/Code_Tips/Git/README.md

 $ git add *
 ($ git status)
 $ git commit -m "your comments"
-$ git push https://github.com/xxxxx/Code_Tips.git master:master
+$ git push origin master
 ```
-or, you can use `git push origin your_branch_name(ex. master)` for the last line.
+The last line is `$ git push https://github.com/xxxxx/Code_Tips.git master:master` or, you can use `git push origin your_branch_name(ex. master)` for the last line.
 To remove added files, use `git reset HEAD` for all and `git rm --cached *.*` for a file.

 ## When someone updates the files